-English Language Proficiency Scores: For non-native speakers of English, an official TOEFL or IELTS score report is also required and must be sent directly from ETS or the British Council (The school code is 6629 for ETS).
-TOEFL and IELTS scores should be no more than two years old.
-This program requires a TOEFL score of 88 and an IELTS broadband of at least a 6.5.
-The Pearson Test of English and Duolingo scores can be accepted as well.
-If you are interested in submitting Pearson scores, please contact email@example.com.
+- English Language Proficiency Scores: For non-native speakers of English, an official English language test score report is required and must be sent directly to the institution.
+Scores should be no more than two years old.
+This program requires a TOEFL score of 80 and an IELTS broadband of at least 6.5 or a Duolingo score of 110.

-Official Academic Transcripts: An official transcript articulating both GPA and grades for all previous coursework is required and will be evaluated at the time of admission.
+- Official Academic Transcripts: An official transcript articulating both GPA and grades for all previous coursework is required and will be evaluated at the time of admission.

-Documentation of Financial Support: After an admission decision has been made and scholarship consideration has been assessed, students will need to complete an addendum form outlining certification of financial support for one year of study (if a student visa is required) submitted with the necessary documentation.
+- Documentation of Financial Support: After an admission decision has been made and scholarship consideration has been assessed, students will need to complete an addendum form outlining certification of financial support for one year of study (if a student visa is required) that must be submitted with the necessary documentation.
 Documentation will include:

 A letter (declaration) of financial support from the person(s) or sponsoring agency providing funds for your tuition and living expenses for the duration of your study at Saint Louis University.

 A letter (certification) from the sponsor’s bank verifying that such funds currently are available and will be so for each subsequent year of your study at this University.
-The financial evidence must cover at least the amount of expenses needed for the first year of your study.
+The financial evidence must cover at least the expenses needed for the first year of your study.

 Scholarships and Financial Aid

 The Richard A. Chaifetz School of Business is accredited by the Association to Advance Collegiate Schools of Business (AACSB), the world’s largest business education alliance and accrediting body of business schools, ensuring continuous quality improvement in terms of curriculum, instructional resources, student selection, career placement and intellectual contributions and qualifications of the faculty.
-Fewer than 5 percent of business schools worldwide have achieved AACSB accreditation.
+Approximately 5% of business schools worldwide have achieved AACSB accreditation.